 The Land Where We (Will*) Live

 River Song Cohousing is currently in the magical moment between Becoming and Being, between Planning and Action, between a Great Idea and Reality.
-We have a construction site, architectural designs, and permits.
-In a few weeks we will be breaking ground and building paradise: 28 beautiful family units plus a Common House, enclosed walkways, a community garden, and parking structures.
+We got the construction site, architectural designs, and permits.
+In September of 2021 we broke ground and started building paradise: 28 beautiful family units plus a Common House, enclosed walkways, community garden, playscape, shop and parking structures.

 Aerial flyover of the undeveloped property